 Temperatures were getting noticeably cooler as we cruised further south.
 Day 4 was also the first formal night.

 Temp.
 51 F; got colder as the day progressed and we continued further south.

 Planned: day at Punta Arenas from 7 AM to 7 PM.

 Because of the delay with embarkation and setting out from Valparaiso, the captain had announced on day 1 that we would be skipping the planned stop in Punta Arenas.
-We also sped up so that we could reach Ushuaia early in order to avoid the high winds that were predicted for later on the day of our arrival.
+We also sped up so that we could reach Ushuaia early in the morning in order to avoid the high winds that were predicted for the afternoon on the day of our arrival in Ushuaia.

 Instead, Captain Todd provided a nice surprise as we sailed into the Straits of Magellan to avoid rough weather in the open ocean.
 As a result, we had a very pleasant day of scenic cruising through Chile’s Patagonia region with views of Tierra Del Fuego.